Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Proposed frequentist retrieval procedure

 The upper endpoint $\overline{\theta}$ is the optimal value of a similar maximization problem:

 where $s^2$ is again given by program \eqref{eq:program_for_s}.

 To explain the intuition behind this construction, we start with the approach described in \cite{stark1992}.
 Consider the two sets $D = \{ \bm{x} \in \R^p : \| \y - \K \x \|^2 \le \chi^2_{n,1- \alpha} \}$, where $\chi^2_{n,1- \alpha}$ is the $(1-\alpha)$ quantile of the $\chi^2$ distribution with $n$ degrees of freedom, and $C = \{ \bm{x} \in \R^p : \A \x \le \nobreak \bm{b} \}$.
 Here $D$ is a $(1-\alpha)$ confidence set for the entire state vector $\x$ and the set $C$ encodes the feasible set of $\x$ given the constraints.
 Therefore, the set $C \cap D$ is also a $(1-\alpha)$ confidence set for $\x$.
 We can then use this confidence set to obtain a $(1-\alpha)$ confidence interval for the functional $\theta = \h^T \x$ by simply finding the extremal values of the functional over $C \cap D$ \cite{stark1992}, which corresponds to problems \eqref{eq:primalMin} and \eqref{eq:primalMax} with $z_{1- \alpha/2}^2 + s^2$ replaced by $\chi^2_{n,1- \alpha}$.
 However, since this choice of $D$ guarantees coverage for the entire vector $\x$, this construction produces simultaneously valid confidence intervals for any arbitrarily large collection of functionals of~$\x$.
-Thus, for the one particular functional we primarily care about, it produces valid but typically excessively large intervals that are likely to have substantial overcoverage.
+Thus, for the one particular functional we primarily care about, it produces valid but typically excessively wide intervals that are likely to have substantial overcoverage.
 The idea of the method above therefore is to shrink the set $D$ by calibrating the radius appropriately.
-It is suggested in \cite{rust1972, rust1994} that the appropriate radius for one-at-a-time coverage, i.e., for obtaining coverage for a single target functional, is $z_{1- \alpha/2}^2 + s^2$, which is the radius used in the programs above.
-One of the goals of this paper is to study the appropriateness of this choice and in particular to demonstrate that the intervals defined by \eqref{eq:primalMin} and \eqref{eq:primalMax} are indeed well-calibrated in the $X_\mathrm{CO2}$ retrieval problem.
+It is suggested in \cite{rust1972, rust1994} that the appropriate radius for one-at-a-time coverage, i.e., for obtaining coverage for a single target functional, is $z_{1- \alpha/2}^2 + s^2$, where $s^2$ is the objective function value of program \eqref{eq:program_for_s}.
+We will use this radius throughout the rest of this paper.
+One of our goals will be to study the validity of this choice and in particular to illustrate that the intervals defined by \eqref{eq:primalMin} and \eqref{eq:primalMax} are indeed well-calibrated in the $X_\mathrm{CO2}$ retrieval~problem.

 When we calculate the intervals in practice, we improve the computing time by using a simplification of \eqref{eq:primalMin}--\eqref{eq:primalMax} that allows us to replace these programs by equivalent optimization problems involving $p$-variate norms instead of $n$-variate norms; see Appendix~\ref{app:comp_simplification} for details.
 These simplified problems are then solved using the interior-point solvers in Matlab~2019a.